Knowing my passion for public speaking my son pointed me in the direction of a Simon Sinek YouTube video.

 “Friendships are superficial they will admit to their friends that they don’t count on their friends, they don’t rely on their friends.
 They have fun with their friends but they also know that their friends will cancel on them if something better comes along.
 Deep meaningful relationships not there because they never practice the skill”

 As I’ve already noted, I’m not a millennial by any stretch of the imagination.
-The other day I was travelling home on the train and feeling a little bored I turned to my phone to see who I could ‘chat’ with via Facebook.
+The other day I was travelling home on the train.
+Feeling a little bored I turned to my phone to see who I could ‘chat’ with on Facebook.

-I realised that there were over a dozen ‘friends’ who were available to ‘chat’ within that moment but I didn’t want to ‘chat’ with any of them.
+I realised that there were over a dozen ‘friends’ who were available to ‘chat’ within that moment.
+I also reaslised that I didn’t want to ‘chat’ with any of them.

 Were these really friends?